 Mark Aaron Carpenter

 Mark Aaron Carpenter is an Associate and Team Leader in Parkhill’s Construction Services Practice.
 Mark Aaron joined Parkhill in 2006 with extensive material testing and project management experience.
 He is the field services manager for the Resident Project Representative (RPR) staff in Lubbock, Amarillo, and Midland, and he is responsible for construction phase services staffing and management.
 During his time at Parkhill, Mark Aaron has successfully completed projects ranging from small municipal projects to large water and wastewater projects.
 He was the lead RPR and construction manager on the Lake Alan Henry Terminal Storage Reservoir and Treatment Facility, where he coordinated multiple engineering firms and RPR staff.

 Other large projects he has successfully completed include the Hobbs Wastewater Treatment Plant Upgrade, Hobbs Trunk F Sewer Line Construction, Midland Elevated Water Tanks Rehabilitation, Lubbock International Airport Runway 8/26 Construction, and the Lubbock International Airport Terminal Parking Lot Construction Project.
 Mark Aaron is also the corporate safety manager for Parkhill and helped write and implement Parkhill’s corporate safety policy.

 Julio Carrillo, AICP

-Julio Carrillo, AICP, LEED AP ND, is a Senior Planner & Manager with Parkhill’s Planning and Interiors Practice.
+Julio Carrillo, AICP, LEED AP ND, is a Senior Planner and Manager with Parkhill’s Planning Practice.
 With over 15 years of experience, he has managed and directed projects ranging from architecture and green building consulting to urban design and community planning.
 Through his diverse knowledge of residential, multifamily, corporate office, educational, institutional, municipal, and neighborhood design, Julio builds communities, not only projects.